eslavov11/NBU/README.md

 # NBU
-Programming homework and projects source code for my New Bulgarian University IT major
+Homework and projects source code for my New Bulgarian University IT major (2016 - 2020)